Praxis Continuing Education and Training

 Nursing: Praxis Continuing Education and Training, Inc. designates this activity for a maximum of 24 ANCC contact hours.

-Physicians: Praxis Continuing Education and Training, Inc. designates this online enduring material activity for a maximum of 24 AMA PRA Category 1 Credits™.
+Physicians: Praxis Continuing Education and Training, Inc. designates this enduring material activity for a maximum of 24 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Psychologists: Continuing Education (CE) credits for psychologists are provided through the co-sponsorship of the American Psychological Association (APA) Office of Continuing Education in Psychology (CEP).
 The APA CEP Office maintains responsibility for the content of the programs.